yaya2devops/aws-cloud-project-bootcamp/journal/week5.md

 For your convenience, the model is available in [CSV](assets/week5/Spreadsheet-DynamoDBData%20Modeling.csv) or [PDF](assets/week5/Spreadsheet-DynamoDBData%20Modeling.pdf).

 ### **DynamoDB Modeling Patterns** -  [SVG](assets/week5/DynamoDB%20Modelling-Patterns.svg)
-This Model describe the different ways in which we will access and query data from the DynamoDB table.
+This Model describe the different ways in which we will access and query data using the NoSQL approach.

+Menaing, we are developing a messaging application that offers diverse communication options to users.

+We have **5 patterns**:
 <img src="assets/week5/DynamoDB Modelling-Patterns.svg">

+The application will allow users to view grouped messages (A) and navigate between different conversations using message groups (B).
+Users will be able to add new messages to an existing conversation (C) or start a new conversation (D) to connect with other users in novel ways.
+Additionally, we will use DynamoDB Streams (E) to track changes to message groups, providing real-time updates when messages are added, edited, or deleted.

 ## Implement DynamoDB Local